xcore/sc_can/app_can_demo/doc_quickstart/quickstart.rst

    #.
 Connect the XTAG-2 to host PC.
 Note that the USB cable is not provided with the Slicekit starter kit.
    #.
 Set the ``XMOS LINK`` to ``ON`` on the XTAG Adapter.
    #.
 Switch on the power supply to the Slicekit Core board.
    #.
-Connect the XA-SK-ISBUS to the CANdo USB interface via a //FIXME cable.
+Connect the XA-SK-ISBUS to the CANdo USB interface via a DE-9 pass through cable.
+   #.
+Set the jumpers on the ISBUS slice for CAN mode; P7 short between pins 1 and 2(leaving 3 unconnected), P6 short between 2 and 11, 3 and 12, 7 and 16.
+See hardware setup image for clarification.
    #.
 Install the CANdo application on a Windows machine and connect the CANdo dongle to that machine.
    #.
 Within the CANdo application:
            #.
 Click the ``CAN Setup`` tab and set the baud rate to 500k.